KapilKumar7/KapilKumar7/README.md

 <!----------------------------------- About Section ------------------------------------>

 <h3>
+    <i>- An enthusiastic Java Backend Developer with hands-on experience with Core
-    <i>- I'm a Java software developer who focuses on writing clean, elegant and efficient code.
-I love to expirement with new tech tools and building solution of some problem out of it .
-I keep on working on my Problem solving skills By practicing DSA on regular Basis.
-I am fond of reading a lots of Books ,so my goal is to convert these books into practical softwares (Actually that was my motivation to came to Teck World )  </i>
+Java, JPA Hibernate, and Spring Boot.
+Developing skills for writing clean, optimized, solution-oriented code.
+It will be a pleasure to work with a talented developer and to contribute to the success of the company. <br> I am fond of reading a lots of Books ,so my goal is to convert these books into practical softwares (Actually that was my motivation to came to Teck World )  </i>
 </h3>
 <br>
 <!----------------------------------- Profile View Section ------------------------------------>